psychemedia/storytelling-notes/master-maid.md

 "I never wish for more than I am able to carry," said the Prince.

-"Lucky for you that you did not ask for a whole cart-load," said he who came out of the rock; " but come now into the rock with me, and you shall have it."
+"Lucky for you that you did not ask for a whole cart-load," said he who came out of the rock; "but come now into the rock with me, and you shall have it."

 So the Prince went in with him, and you may fancy what heaps and heaps of gold and silver he saw lying in there, just like stones in a gravel-pit; and he got a load just as big as he was able to carry, and set off home with it.
 Now, when the Giant came home with hie goats at even, the Prince went into his room, and began to carol and sing as he had done the evening before.